homearanya/alistair-psychologist/src/pages/home-page.md

       image: /img/alistair-mork-chadwick-at-work.jpg
     subheading: Counselling Psychologist in Howick
 servicesArea:
-  blurb: >-
-    I am an educator at heart and feel as passionate about individual therapy as I do about interacting with groups.
-I get great joy from sharing my knowledge and experience with community organisations, corporates and schools in a way that is both accessible and inspiring.
-I offer all of the following services.
+  blurb: I offer all of the following services.
   heading: How Can I help?
   services:
     - blurb: >-